NetManAIOps/ChatTS/README.md

     3. The output will be saved to the file specified in `OUTPUT_FILE`.

 #### Notes
-- These codes for data generation are provided only as references rather than complete implementations.
-The complete code and training datasets will be released soon after the acceptance of this paper.
+- Since we are currently organizing the code, the complete data generation code has not yet been fully released.
+However, we have open-sourced the training dataset for ChatTS.
+The complete data generation codes will be released soon.
 - `SEQ_LEN` of generated time series can be configured by setting the `SEQ_LEN` parameter in `chatts/generate_llm_qa.py` and `chatts/generate_template_qa.py`.
 We set `SEQ_LEN=256` by default.
 In ChatTS, most of the time series are with length of 256 in the training and evaluation datasets.
 We also mix time series with other lengths during training (by setting `SEQ_LEN=None`) for ChatTS to adapt to time series with different lengths.

 ### Deepspeed Model Inference for Evaluation